 According to the Centers for the Disease Control and Prevention, COVID-19 is an infectious disease caused by severe acute respiratory syndrome coronavirus 2, a virus closely related to the SARS virus.
 COVID-19 originated in China in December of 2019 and has migrated to over 80 countries.
-There is currently no vaccine for COVID-19.
 Recommended preventive measures include hand washing, maintaining distance from people who are sick, monitoring and self-isolation for fourteen days for people who suspect they are infected.

 The virus primarily spreads between people in a similar way to influenza, via respiratory droplets produced during coughing or sneezing.
 The time between exposure and symptom onset is typically five days but may range from two to fourteen days.
 Symptoms may include fever, cough, and shortness of breath.
 (CDC).

 If you are experiencing any of these symptoms, do not attend class or go to athletic practice.
 Instead, work with your professor and/or coach.
 Make sure they are aware of your health concerns and discuss how you can remain up to date with classes and/or turn in assignments.
 Additionally,

 - Review attendance policies